Rectus sheath: Below the costal margin

-The rectus, in the situation where its sheath is deficient below, is separated from the peritoneum only by the transversalis fascia, in contrast to the upper layers, where part of the internal oblique also runs beneath the rectus.
-Because of the thinner layers below, this region is more susceptible to herniation.

 Above the costal margin

 Since the tendons of the internal oblique and transversus abdominis only reach as high as the costal margin, it follows that above this level the sheath of the rectus is deficient behind, the muscle resting directly on the cartilages of the ribs, and being covered only by the tendons of the external obliques.

 Clinical significance

 The rectus sheath is a useful attachment for surgical meshes during abdominal surgery.
 This has a higher risk of infection than many other attachment sites.